32 BEST Things To Do In Kauai 2023

 While most adventurers set their eyes on the Kalepa Ridge Trail for fantastic views of the Nā Pali Coast, most don’t know that you can get equally as stunning views with half the foot traffic.

-Nualolo Trail stretches for 7.5 miles through the cliffs of the west side of Kauai.
+Nualolo Trail stretches for 7.5 miles through the cliffs of Kauai’s west side.

 If you add the Nualolo Trail to your itinerary, I highly recommend wearing non-slip shoes (hiking shoes are best) since you’ll be covering muddy terrain for the majority of your trek.